rails/webpacker/docs/webpack.md

 ```

 ### Add SplitChunks (Webpack V4)
 Originally, chunks (and modules imported inside them) were connected by a parent-child relationship in the internal webpack graph.
-The CommonsChunkPlugin was used to avoid duplicated dependencies across them, but further optimizations were not possible
+The CommonsChunkPlugin was used to avoid duplicated dependencies across them, but further optimizations were not possible.

 Since webpack v4, the CommonsChunkPlugin was removed in favor of optimization.splitChunks.